 Neither of these sources sold anything directly but rather positioned each organization as a thought leader and a source of information and inspiration in their perspective fields.

 Now, for bite-sized content marketing, a good example is this blog post here: The Importance of Social Media.
 Another good example is this FREE Webinar on Tripling Sales Through Digital Marketing presented by our digital marketing guru Melody Hosler.

 Again, neither piece of content sold anything to you directly, but I’m sure you’re more interested in what we do as a company and feel inspired to peruse our website and read through our blogs.

 And who knows, you may also feel inspired to feel 21 again!
 Either way, you experienced the power that content marketing holds!
 YAY!

-A few other examples of content marketing include case studies, eBooks, webinars, newsletters, forums, podcasts, checklists, white papers, presentations, infographics, etc., all of which can be made snackable or bite-sized.
+A few other examples of content marketing include blogging, case studies, eBooks, webinars, newsletters, forums, podcasts, templates, checklists, white papers, presentations, infographics, video content, etc., all of which can be made snackable or bite-sized.

 In terms of subject matter sometimes you have to tell a fresh story or offer a new perspective on who your company is and what they do.
 Don’t be afraid to get outside the box and maybe even a little…punny!